CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

 ### Task 2: Build Docker images to containerize the application and push them to the container registry

-In this task, you will be building the docker images to containerize the application and will be pushing them to the ACR (Azure Container Registry) to later use in AKS.
+In this task, you will be building the Docker images to containerize the application and will be pushing them to the ACR (Azure Container Registry) to later use in AKS.

-1. Please make sure that you are in the **labfiles** directory before running the next steps as the docker build needs to find the DockerFile to create the image.
+1. Please make sure that you are in the **labfiles** directory before running the next steps, as the Docker build needs to find the DockerFile to create the image.

 1. Run the below command to download the Azure CLI,

     ```
     sudo apt install azure-cli
     ```

     >**Note:** In the command prompt type **Y**, and press **Enter** for **Do you want to continue?
 [Y/n]**.

 1. Run the below command to log in to Azure, navigate to the device login URL `https://microsoft.com/devicelogin` in the browser and copy the authentication code.